All-In-One: Artificial Association Neural Networks: Introduction

 \section{Introduction}

-In deep learning, various architectures have been designed such as convolutional neural networks(CNN), recurrent neural networks(RNN) and graph neural networks(GNN) and recursive neural networks of tree(TNN)\citep{ lecun1989backpropagation,hopfield1982neural, scarselli2008graph, wu2020comprehensive}.
-These networks show good performance in various fields such as image, text, and sound etc. However, most of the existing studies are focused on a specific dataset or task.
-And there are many tasks that humans can do but are difficult to perform with neural networks.
+\IEEEPARstart{T}{hus} far, various deep learning models have been reported in the literature, e.g., multilayer perceptron(MLP), convolutional, recurrent, recursive, and graph neural networks\cite{ lecun1989backpropagation,hopfield1982neural, scarselli2008graph, wu2020comprehensive}, and these different networks achieve good performances in various fields.
+Most previous studies focus on specific datasets or tasks because there are many tasks that only humans can do and neural networks cannot.